Assessment: an integral part of teaching and learning

 Teacher-designed tasks and tests

-- composing a song
+- drawing a diagram.

 A balanced approach to assessment